PennLINC/exposome_PFNs_cognition/README.md

 # Step 2: Ridge regression models to predict exposome scores from multivariate patterns of PFN topography
 Here we will train and test ridge regression models using PFN topography to predict exposome scores.

-### 2.1	Setup
-Use the function get_data_for_ridge.R to prepare a csv file that will be used to conduct the ridge regression.

-### 2.2	Ridge Regressions: General Workflow and Notes
+### 2.1	General Workflow and Notes

 This is the general format for running ridge regressions using PFN topography:

+- Use a "get_data_for_ridge" script to prepare a csv file of the data to be used in the ridge regression
 - Use a "submit" script to submit CUBIC jobs that will run the ridge regressions
 - This will call a wrapper script ("proc_predict") that will call two scripts:
       - a preprocessing script ("preprocess")